arshsinghphd/TeamActivities/Module10/README.md

 # Module 10 Activity - Classes, Objects == Encapsulation

+For this activity you will explore classes and objects.

+### ⭐ Working in Teams ⭐
+When working in teams, remember do not let one person do all the work.
+Make sure to work together, and ask questions.
+It is also better if different people program, and you all take turns programming for various team assignments.

+### Learning Objectives

+* Write a basic class
+* Discuss how a class helps with Encapsulation
+* Define methods for classes and recognize methods in types you already use.

+## Types
-Take a moment and list all `types` that come to mind.
+:memo: Take a moment and list all `types` that come to mind.
 We have covered a fair number of them, though we may not think of them as `types`.

 Here are a few to help you:
 * int - an integer